danielcuthbert/home-assistant/readme.md

 You cannot have IoT without security, so here's a [page](https://github.com/danielcuthbert/home-assistant/blob/main/threat_model.md) that walks you through the threat model I created.
 I shall continue to update it with threats and countermeasures I come up with to make this all tight and secure.

 ![](images/ha_architecture.png)

+## Noise Protocol Framework

+With the 2021.9.0 release, we saw a very cool feature added by https://github.com/OttoWinter namely support for the noise protocol.
+This now means you can add a layer of encryption to the API for all nodes, which is sexy!

+The [Noise Protocol](http://www.noiseprotocol.org/) is a framework that allows anyone to build crypto protocols without the added complexity that often comes with implementing crypto.
+Setting this up is pretty easy.

+### YAML Config

+For each node, you need to add the following:

+`api:``
+  ``encryption:``
+  ``key: !secret outside_api_encryption_key`

+This enables noise.
+You also need to add the corresponding entry into the new secrets.yaml pane in your ESPHome page.
+The key itself is a pre-shared 32-byte base64 encoded string, which you can generate using the following command:

+`openssl rand -base64 32`

+Once you've rebuilt your firmware and pushed it to the device, you'll need to add this key to Home Assistant in order to re-auth.